Mero0077/Mero0077/README.md

    Who am I?🤔

-•       My name is Omar Saad, a Mechatronics graduate from Germany University in Cairo.
+•       My name is Omar Saad, a Mechatronics graduate from The German University in Cairo.
 	       Skilled in marketing, with a knack for technology and  problem-solving.

    What did I do in the past?🚀